This topic describes how to create a managed Kubernetes cluster in the Container Service for Kubernetes (ACK) console.

 By default, Create Advanced Security Group is selected.
 The default setting is used in this example.

 The advanced settings of the cluster are not configured in this example.
 For more information about the advanced settings of an ACK cluster, see Configure advanced settings for a cluster.

-- Click Next:Worker Configurations to configure worker nodes in the Worker Configurations step.
+- Click Next:Node Pool Configurations to configure the node pool.

-Specify whether to use existing Elastic Compute Service (ECS) instances or purchase ECS instances.
+Specify whether to use existing Elastic Compute Service (ECS) instances or create ECS instances.
 By default, Create Instance is selected.

-By default, the pay-as-you-go billing method is selected.
+By default, Pay-As-You-Go is selected.
 The pay-as-you-go and subscription billing methods are supported.

 You can select multiple instance types.
-For more information, see Instance families.
+For more information, see Instance family.

 The selected instance types are displayed.